carlacotas/google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 ### Data Preparation

 > ⚠️ **Note:** I tried to complete this project using the data from previous 12 months but I've been limited to manage renaming the original data files in Posit’s RStudio and I could only renaiming 6 files - when renaiming 7 files, Posit’s RStudio crashes.
 So I decided to complete this project focusing the first previous 6 months: November 2023 to April 2024 (‘202311-divvy-tripdata.csv’ → ‘202404-divvy-tripdata.csv’) because Posit’s RStudio does not crashes due to Memory Usage.
 However, when merging data in the [Process](#process), Posit’s RStudio crashes!
-So, following the tip from the Case Study Roadmap for the Data Process, I use the ‘Divvy_Trips_2019_Q4.csv’ to ‘Divvy_Trips_2020_Q1.csv’ datasets (October 2019 to March 2020).
+So, following the tip from the Case Study Roadmap for the Data Process, I use the ‘Divvy_Trips_2019_Q4.csv’ and ‘Divvy_Trips_2020_Q1.csv’ datasets (October 2019 to March 2020).
 Q1 datasets

-The Cyclistic’s historical trip data is available to download in zip files (‘Divvy_Trips_2019_Q2.csv’ → ‘Divvy_Trips_2020_Q1.csv’).
-After downloaded and stored in a folder (1.OriginalData), the zip files were unzipped locally giving the original .CSV data files (‘Divvy_Trips_2019_Q2.csv’ → ‘Divvy_Trips_2020_Q1.csv’).
+The Cyclistic’s historical trip data is available to download in zip files (‘Divvy_Trips_2019_Q2.csv’ and ‘Divvy_Trips_2020_Q1.csv’).
+After downloaded and stored in a folder (1.OriginalData), the zip files were unzipped locally giving the original .CSV data files (‘Divvy_Trips_2019_Q2.csv’ and ‘Divvy_Trips_2020_Q1.csv’).
 This study uses [Posit’s RStudio - free version](https://posit.co/download/rstudio-desktop/) for the analysis because it is a powerful tool for performing statistical analyses and data visualizations.

-The original data files, naming convention of Divvy_Trips_YYYY_(Q1 and Q4), were loaded into R-Studio Desktop and renamed for simplicity and improve readability.
+The original data files, naming convention of Divvy_Trips_YYYY_(Q1/Q4), were loaded into R-Studio Desktop and renamed for simplicity and improve readability.